Sanglorian/orcus/Orcus Rulebook - current.md

 - **Self:** The power originates with you and affects only you.
 You are always within range of yourself.

-You can see here that the first four origins can be sorted two different ways: whether the power affects those near the user (Melee, Near) or far from them (Ranged, Far); or whether the power targets creatures directly (Melee, Ranged) or targets an area of effect (Near, Far).
+You can see here that the first four origins can be sorted two different ways: whether the power affects those near the user (melee, near) or far from them (ranged, far); or whether the power targets creatures directly (melee, Ranged) or targets an area of effect (near, far).

-Ranged and Far powers provoke opportunity attacks.
-Melee, Near, and Self powers do not.
+Ranged and far powers provoke opportunity attacks.
+Melee, near, and Self powers do not.

 ### Areas of effect

-Areas of effect only apply to Near and Far powers.
+Areas of effect only apply to near and far powers.

-Each Near or Far power describes its area of effect, usually by giving its size and one of the following area types:
+Each near or far power describes its area of effect, usually by giving its size and one of the following area types:

 - **Burst:** A burst has an area of effect reaching a number of squares in each direction from the area’s base square equal to its size.
 For example, a “burst 2” will affect the base square and each square within two squares of the base square.
 - **Arc:** An arc creates a quadratic area of effect where the length of each side is a number of squares equal to the size of the arc.
 For example, an “arc 2” will create an area two squares on each side (four squares total).
 The area of effect begins adjacent to the area’s base square.